christiandeange/NumberView/README.md

         android:layout_width="wrap_content" />
 ```

+##Dependencies
+---
+No dependencies.
+Works on all versions of Android, all the way back to 1.0!

+##Known Issues
+---
+I've seen some lag on the Nexus 5 running on ART.
+Not sure if this is specific to my device, all Nexus 5s, or ART entirely.

-**DISCLAIMER:** NumberView has a built-in auto-advancing timing system that automatically tweens to the next value, but it isn't a perfect system, since it must be coupled with other view drawing events.
+NumberView has a built-in auto-advancing timing system that automatically tweens to the next value, but it isn't a perfect system, since it must be coupled with other view drawing events.
 It is recommended that you turn off auto-advancing using the `setAutoAdvance(boolean)` method), and manually call `advance()` when necessary.
 The [Timer][3] class is perfect for this sort of behaviour, especially if you will be using this for any fixed-rate mechanism.
 See the example activity class for a quick implementation.

-##Dependencies
----
-No dependencies, works on all versions of Android, all the way back to 1.0!

 ##Developed By
 ---